Alec Guinness

-Guinness began his stage career in 1934.
-Two years later, at the age of 22, he played the role of Osric in Hamlet in the West End and joined the Old Vic.
-He continued to play Shakespearean roles throughout his career.
-He was one of the greatest British actors who, along with Laurence Olivier and John Gielgud, made the transition from theatre to films after the Second World War.
-Guinness served in the Royal Naval Reserve during the war and commanded a landing craft during the invasion of Sicily and Elba.
-During the war he was granted leave to appear in the stage play Flare Path about RAF Bomber Command.

-Guinness won an Academy Award, a BAFTA, a Golden Globe and a Tony Award.
-In 1959 he was knighted by Queen Elizabeth II for services to the arts.
-He received a star on the Hollywood Walk of Fame in 1960, the Academy Honorary Award for lifetime achievement in 1980 and the BAFTA Academy Fellowship Award in 1989.
-Guinness appeared in nine films that featured in the BFI's 100 greatest British films of the 20th century, which included five of Lean's films.
+Life and career

-Early life
+Early years and education

 Guinness was born Alec Guinness de Cuffe at 155 Lauderdale Mansions South, Lauderdale Road, in Maida Vale, London.
-His mother's maiden name was Agnes Cuff, born on 8 December 1890 to Edward Cuff and Mary Ann Benfield.
+His mother's maiden name was Agnes Cuff; she was born on 8 December 1890 to Edward Charles Cuff, a sometime lifeguard at Bournemouth who had served in the Royal Navy, and Mary Ann, née Benfield, of a family of stonemasons and publicans.
 On Guinness's birth certificate, his mother's name is given as Agnes de Cuffe; the infant's name (where first names only are placed) is given as Alec Guinness, and there are no details for the father.

 The identity of Guinness's father has never been officially confirmed.
+Agnes Cuff had worked at Cowes on the Isle of Wight as a barmaid at the Royal Yacht Squadron clubhouse at the time of the Cowes Regatta in 1913, which was attended by several members of the Guinness family including Edward Guinness, 1st Earl of Iveagh, and his sons Ernest and Walter.
+Members of the Guinness family claimed a "distinct resemblance" between Alec and one or other of the Guinnesses at Cowes that year; Honor Guinness, who made Alec's acquaintance in 1950 and invited him to tea with "his cousin", later visiting Alec's family with photo albums and diaries to point out the similarities she perceived, believed either her uncle Ernest or his brother Walter ("a celebrated seducer") was Alec's father, while her cousin Lindy considered Alec closely resembled her father, Loel.

-From 1875, under English law, when the birth of an illegitimate child was registered, the father's name could be entered on the certificate only if he were present and gave his consent.
-Guinness himself believed that his father was a Scottish banker, Andrew Geddes (1861–1928), who paid for Guinness's boarding-school education at Pembroke Lodge, in Southborne, and Roborough, in Eastbourne.
-Geddes occasionally visited Guinness and his mother, posing as an uncle.
+From 1875, under English law, when the birth of an illegitimate child was registered, the father's name could be entered on the certificate only if he was present and gave his consent.
+Guinness himself believed that his father was a Scottish banker, Andrew Geddes (1861–1928), who paid for Guinness's boarding-school education at Pembroke Lodge, in Southbourne, and Roborough, in Eastbourne.
+Geddes—who with a "round face and sticking-out ears" bore a resemblance to Guinness and believed himself to be his father— occasionally visited Guinness and his mother, posing as an uncle.
 Guinness's mother later had a three-year marriage to a Scottish army captain named Stiven, whose behaviour was often erratic or even violent.